Art Gallery Banner

 Marble, ivory and bronze, 1891; Tate Britain Gallery, London

-Artist Biography courtesy of the Victorian Web
+Artist Biography courtesy of The Victorian Web

 Pandora in Bulfinch’s Mythology